tip4programs/imbue/elements.md

 ## Alert Boxes

-{% include alert.html alert_type="warning" text="GOVERNMENT WARNING: (1) According to the Surgeon General, women should not drink alcoholic beverages during pregnancy because of the risk of birth defects.
+{% include alert.html alert_type="warning" text="###GOVERNMENT WARNING:
+(1) According to the Surgeon General, women should not drink alcoholic beverages during pregnancy because of the risk of birth defects.
 (2) Consumption of alcoholic beverages impairs your ability to drive a car or operate machinery, and may cause health problems." %}